-George Nicholson was born in County Durham in 1949 and studied at the University of York with David Blake and Bernard Rands, receiving his doctorate in 1979.
-For ten years he pursued a freelance career in London before being appointed Lecturer in Music and Director of Composition at Keele University in 1988.
-In 1996 he took up the post of Senior Lecturer at Sheffield University, where he is now Professor in Composition in 2020.
+George Nicholson was born in County Durham in 1949 and studied at the University of York with David Blake and Bernard Rands.
+Following a freelance career in London he was appointed Lecturer in Music and Director of Composition at Keele University in 1988.
+In 1996 he began working at Sheffield University, and became Emeritus Professor in Composition in 2020.
 He has always been actively engaged in practical music making, both as pianist and conductor; his repertoire extends from the Renaissance to the present day.

-His music has been performed by the London Sinfonietta, BBC Philharmonic, the Orchestra of St John’s Smith Square, Zurich Tonhalle Orchestra and many other ensembles and orchestras.
-He has received several BBC commissions, including the Cello Concerto premiered by Moray Welsh.
+His music has been performed by the London Sinfonietta, the BBC Philharmonic, the Orchestra of St John’s Smith Square, the Zurich Tonhalle Orchestra and many other ensembles.
+He has received several BBC commissions, including a Cello Concerto, which was premiered by Moray Welsh.
 Nicholson's Flute Concerto was commissioned by James Galway and the Zurich Tonhalle Orchestra.
 Other compositions include five string quartets and a variety of other chamber pieces, as well as vocal and piano music.
 His work is available on the record labels Metier, Oboe Classics, Cuillin Sound, Unknown Public and the British Music Label.